by Karin Ash

-In my opinion, there is no better way to test out your career interests than by working in your intended field for a few months via an internship.
-An internship is also the most effective way for a company to assess your skills in action and determine your leadership potential.
+In my opinion, there is no better way to affirm your career interests than by working in your intended field for a few months via an internship.
+An internship is also the most effective way for a company to assess your skills and determine your leadership potential.

 If you are serious about pursuing an MBA in the future, it is important to note that many companies that hire MBAs value quantitative, analytical, and communication skills.
-So, during your internship, volunteer for assignments that will allow you to gain or enhance these skills.
+During your internship, look for opportunities to volunteer for assignments that will allow you to gain or enhance these skills.

-What specific skills do employers seek, and what can you do to earn that full-time job offer once you complete your internship?
-Here are nine skills to focus on that will position you for success both during your internship and after.
+What specific skills do employers seek?
+And what can you do to earn yourself a full-time job offer once you’ve completed your internship?
+Focus on the following nine skills to position yourself for success both during your internship and after.

 1. Ability to execute

-Not only do good leaders have creative ideas, but they also know how to execute and transform those ideas into action.
+Not only do strong leaders have creative ideas, but they also know how to execute those ideas and transform them into action.
 Accept every assignment with a positive attitude, and work hard to produce the best possible results.
-If you find yourself with extra time on your hands, ask for an additional assignment or suggest other work you can do that would strengthen one of your skill gaps.
+If you find yourself with extra time on your hands, ask for an additional task or project, or proactively suggest other work you could do that would strengthen one of your target skills.

 2. Teamwork skills